jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 ## Finetuner care about the quality of Embeddings 🧬

-Finetuner is not designed to make better classification, sentiment analysis or object detection.
+Finetuner is not designed to improve classification, sentiment analysis or object detection.
-Finetuner only care about the quality of embeddings.
+Finetuner only care about the quality of embeddings, and this is what the fine-tuned model will produce.
-The fine-tuned model only produces embeddings.

-Given a query `Document` embeded into `embeddings`, you can compare the similarity/distance of the query `Document`s against all indexed (embeded) `Document`s in your storage backend.
+Given a query `Document` embedded into `embeddings`, you can compare the similarity/distance of the query `Document`s against all indexed (embedded) `Document`s in your storage backend.

 ## Finetuner is dedicated to optimize search task 🎯